jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **filmstripDisplayChanged** - provides event visibility notifications for the filmstrip that is being updated.
+* **filmstripDisplayChanged** - provides event visibility notifications for the filmstrip that is being updated:

 ```javascript
 {